Writing is an important skill for software developers. Indeed, poor writing can hamper your career advancement after a certain level.

 – Jon Leydens, as cited in The Writing Engineer

 Software engineering is a team game.
-Writing is an incredible tool for expanding our knowledge in a specific tech domain.
-Writing gives you the chance to conduct in-depth research on a specific technology, tool, or concept.
+Writing as a soft skill for developers is an incredible tool for expanding our knowledge in a specific tech domain.
+Effective writing in software engineering gives you the chance to conduct in-depth research on a specific technology, tool, or concept.
 You can share what you learn with others in a clear and concise way by writing about it.
 You won’t have to rely on social media platforms all the time (Twitter, Reddit, LinkedIn, etc.) to get the word out.

 Your ultimate goal isn’t to develop a daily writing habit.
 It’s falling in love with interesting ideas, side projects, tech tools, and frameworks to the point where you can’t stop telling everyone about them.